adjamhub/async_udp_chat/README.md

 # Async UDP Chat

-Just an easy and didactic project to implement an async client-server chat based on the UDP sockets
+Easy module for an async UDP chat server or client, implemented for didactic purpose.

 ## server mode